 1. MTA Privacy Commitment

 This Policy explains in general terms how we collect, store, use and disclose your personal information, and your rights of access to, and the correction of, the information that we hold about you.
 Employee records that are exempt under the Privacy Act are not subject to this Policy, except as otherwise required by law, regulation or reputable standards.
+We may amend this Policy from time to time to reflect changes in the law, our business practices or other relevant factors.

 2. Collection of Personal Information